ciresdem/ivert_setup/README.md

 # ivert_setup

-Code to set up an AWS environment to install the "cudem" and "IVERT" packages.
+Code and documentation to install the "[cudem](https://github.com/ciresdem/cudem)" and "[IVERT](https://github.com/ciresdem/IVERT)" packages in an AWS environment.

+Still in development, not yet stable.